 You can fill yours with spare towels, loo rolls, extra candles or toiletries.
-The possibilities are endless.
+The possibilities are endless making this an excellent DIY bathroom storage ideas.
 Plus you can easily wheel it out when you’ve got guests.
 Not a bad solution for £20!

 There’s probably quite a bit of dead space in your bathroom that you could use.
 Start with the space above your door.
 Just think what you could store if you put in a shelf above!

-Cheap spice racks can easily be repurposed as a clever bathroom storage idea.
+Cheap spice racks can easily be repurposed as clever DIY bathroom storage ideas.
 Our first idea is to attach spice to the inside of existing doors.
 This works superbly if you have deep cabinets or don’t mind trimming existing shelves.

 Like the dead space above the door, you can better use the space above the toilet.
 There are a few options available including building a cupboard.
 Instead consider adding two or three floating shelves.
-Create a seamless look by painting them to match your bathroom tiles or background.
+Create a seamless look by painting them to match the tiles or background.

 The next of our DIY bathroom storage ideas is to let your creative side run wild!
 Using some MDF, a large photo frame and some paint, you can turn your clutter into art.